 What is a customer success manager?

-Customer success managers (CSMs) support your customers as they transition from sales prospects to active users of your products.
+A customer success manager (CSM) supports your customers as they transition from sales prospects to active users of your products.

-They’re focused on building close long-term client relationships, and often stay with the same customers as long as they continue to work with your business.
+They're focused on customer loyalty and building close long-term client relationships, and often stay with the same customers as long as they continue to work with your business.

 Customer service reps react as problems come up, but CSMs work to fix issues before they happen.
 They proactively look out for their customers' business, suggesting new and innovative ways to keep them succeeding with your products.

-“Have you ever gone out to eat and were overwhelmed by the menu?
+"Have you ever gone out to eat and were overwhelmed by the menu?
 And what you really want is someone to help you decide?
-That’s how I view [Customer] Success,” explains Delores Cooper, Customer Success Associate at Zendesk. “[We] look at the picture in its entirety; what will provide immediate gratification as well as long term stability.
-Success members accompany the customer on their journey and stick around for the entire lifecycle.”
+That’s how I view [Customer] Success," explains Delores Cooper, Customer Success Associate at Zendesk. "[We] look at the picture in its entirety; what will provide immediate gratification as well as long term stability.
+That’s how I view [Customer] Success," explains Delores Cooper, Customer Success Associate at Zendesk. "[We] look at the picture in its entirety—what will provide immediate gratification, as well as long-term stability.
+Success members accompany the customer on their journey and stick around for the entire life cycle."

 Customer success departments are a pretty new trend.
 Their popularity has skyrocketed as companies began seeing value in investing in customer relationships.
 A 2019 survey by ZS Consulting found that over 40% of high-tech companies now have CSMs.

-Customer success managers unify your sales and support teams.
-Because they're part of many stages of the customer relationship, they have a high-level view of the customer lifecycle.
+The role of the customer success or client success manager is to unify your sales and success team.
+Because they're part of many stages of the customer relationship, they have a high-level view of the customer life cycle.
 They use this perspective to add value for your customers—and your company.

 CSMs bridge the gap between sales and customer support

 Customer success managers are both salespeople and support professionals.
-But they aren’t focused on winning the next account or putting out individual fires.
-They’re relationship managers that both expand customer accounts and solve customer issues.
+But the difference between a customer success manager and an account manager is that customer success managers aren't focused on winning the next account or putting out individual fires.
+They're relationship managers that expand customer accounts, increase customer retention, solve customer issues and drive customer satisfaction.